-To characterize the theoretical mechanisms at work, it is sufficient to allow for a single labor-market friction, which we designate as imperfect labor mobility across regions within a country.
-Allowing for geographic labor immobility runs counter to the belief that U.S. regional labor markets are integrated seamlessly.
-Yet there is mounting evidence that the movement of labor across U.S. cities and states in the aftermath of changes in regional labor demand is slow and incomplete (Blanchard and Katz, 1992; Glaeser and Gyourko, 2005; Yagan, 2014) and that such incompleteness is strongest among less-educated workers (Bound and Holzer, 2000; Wozniak, 2010; Malamud and Wozniak, 2012; Diamond, 2015).21 Recent work on the impacts of trade with China, discussed in section 4, likewise confirms the slowness of regional labor-market adjustment.
+Allowing for geographic labor immobility runs counter to the belief that US regional labor markets are integrated seamlessly.
+However, there is mounting evidence that the movement of labor across US cities and states in the aftermath of changes in regional labor demand is slow and incomplete (Blanchard & Katz 1992, Glaeser & Gyourko 2005, Yagan 2014) and that such incompleteness is strongest among less-educated workers (Bound & Holzer 2000, Wozniak 2010, Malamud & Wozniak 2012, Diamond 2015).16 Recent work on the impacts of trade with China (discussed in Section 4) similarly confirms the slowness of regional labor-market adjustment.

 In our model sketch, we make the extreme assumption of complete geographic labor immobility.
-In an Eaton and Kortum (2002) framework, one can relax this assumption by allowing for worker heterogeneity in moving costs between regions (Caliendo, Dvorkin, and Parro, 2015) or for a Roy-type structure with worker heterogeneity in industry productivity (Galle, Rodriguez-Clare, and Yi, 2015).
-Either setting creates an upward sloping regional labor supply curve, whose slope may be steeper in the short or medium run than in the long run.
+In the Eaton & Kortum (2002) framework, one can relax this assumption by allowing for worker heterogeneity in moving costs between regions (Caliendo et al. 2015) or for a Roy-type structure with worker heterogeneity in industry productivity (Galle et al. 2015).
+Either setting creates an upward sloping regional labor supply curve, whose slope may be steeper in the short- or medium run than in the long run.
 Variation in regional exposure to foreign competition arises from differences in regional industry specialization patterns.
-In Eaton and Kortum, these specialization patterns reflect exogenous regional differences in industry productivity.
-Empirical work does not take a stand on the origin of industry specialization, treating it as pre-determined in some period well before the China trade shock materializes.
+In the Eaton & Kortum framework, these specialization patterns reflect exogenous regional differences in industry productivity.
+Empirical work does not take a stand on the origin of industry specialization, treating it as predetermined in some period well before the China trade shock materializes.

-We begin by describing how changes in China's export supply affect U.S. industry product demand, and are subsequently transmitted to changes in traded sector output at the U.S. regional level.
-If trade has a gravity structure, we can write total demand by the U.S. aggregate economy for traded output produced in U.S. region i as, where X_i is total sales by region i in the aggregate U.S. market, A{ik} is the production capability of region i in industry k, τ{ik} is the average iceberg transport cost for region i in shipping goods in industry k to the aggregate U.S. market,22 θ is the trade cost elasticity, E_k is U.S. aggregate
+We begin by describing how changes in China's export supply affect US industry product demand and are subsequently transmitted to changes in traded sector output at the US regional level.
+If trade has a gravity structure, we can write total demand by the US aggregate economy for traded output produced in US region i as where X_i is the total sales by region i in the aggregate US market; A{ik} is the production capability of region i in industry k; τ{ik} is the average iceberg transport cost for region i in shipping goods in industry k to the aggregate US market;17 θ is the trade cost elasticity; E_k is US aggregate expenditure on goods in industry k, and Φ_k is the competitiveness of the aggregate US market in industry k, defined as $\Phi_k \equiv \sum{i'} A{i'k} \tau{i'k}^{-\theta}$.18

-$$X_i = \sum{k} \frac{A{ik} \tau{ik}^{-\theta}}{\Phi_k} E_k \tag{1}$$ expenditure on goods in industry k, and Φ_k is the competitiveness of the aggregate U.S. market in industry k, defined as $\Phi_k \equiv \sum{i'} A{i'k} \tau{i'k}^{-\theta}$.23
+$$X_i = \sum_k \frac{A{ik} \tau{ik}^{-\theta}}{\Phi_k} E_k, \tag{1}$$